Glossary of rugby union terms: 0-9

 The 50:22 is a kicking law in which a player in possession kicks the ball from inside their own half (the 50), and it bounces in the field of play before going out (into touch) inside the opponent's 22-metre area.
 The kicking team is then rewarded with the throw into the resulting lineout.
-The 50:22 law was introduced in 2021.
+The 50:22 law was introduced in 2021 after being trialed in the Super Rugby AU.